onlyphantom/sqlalchemy-tutorial/1_connections/1_connections.md

 >
 > - After any data definition language (DDL) statement that completes without an error

-In simpler English, Oracle Database issues an implicit commit after any DDL statement, [as does MySQL](https://dev.mysql.com/doc/refman/5.7/en/implicit-commit.html).
+Oracle Database issues an implicit commit after any DDL statement, [as does MySQL](https://dev.mysql.com/doc/refman/5.7/en/implicit-commit.html).

 To add to the confusion, every database handles this differently.
 - In **SQLite**, `ALTER` statements can be rolled back but not `CREATE TABLE`